 In addition to acting for you in your divorce, your lawyer can help to protect your future safety by requesting a Non-Molestation order or an Occupation order.
 They can also ask the presiding judge to consider the request that the offending parent not live in or visit the area where you are living, alleviating any concern that your children may come into contact with the offending parent in the community.

 Victims of domestic violence and parents of abused children may be entitled to Legal Aid if they can prove the abuse has occurred.
 They will need to provide supporting evidence such as a police report or GP letter.

 If you are the victim of domestic abuse and are in the process of, or considering separation from your partner, talk to a family law solicitor in confidence about your options.

 We will explain the process clearly and keep you informed about what is happening at each stage.

 We offer a cost effective solution that's tailored to your situation; and we will provide clear information about the costs.

 You will be assigned to an expert solicitor who will give you the best advice and compassion at this sensitive time.

 At The Family Law Experts, we work with specialist solicitors in all aspects of divorce, matrimonial, family and childcare law.

 We offer an expert approach at a personal level for all our legal support.
-When dealing with family issues and family legal problems, our aim is to deal with each case in the least confrontational way possible, whilst still achieving the best results for our clients.
+When dealing with domestic abuse and other family legal problems, our aim is to achieve the best results for our clients and their families.
 We understand that when family issues arise and family relationships break down, real lives are affected, and the need for expert legal help and support is essential.